 Collections/Items We've Handled

-Breweriana.com has had the honor and priveledge of buying and selling the finest beer cans and collections in the hobby.
-Both our customers and those who have sold or consigned individual beer cans and collections to Breweriana.com have given overwhelmingly positive feedback.
-References are available upon request.
-Below we show some of the more significant collections/items we've brought to highly satisfied customers over the past couple of years.
+Breweriana.com has had the honor of buying and selling the finest beer cans and collections in the hobby.
+Below we show some of the more significant collections/items we've brought to happy customers over the past several years.

-Most notable, is the David and Jane Stark collection from just outside of Chicago, Illinois, acquired by Breweriana.com in late 2007.
+The David and Jane Stark collection from just outside of Chicago, Illinois in 2007.
 This collection, assembled over 35 years, is the most advanced beer can collection ever to hit the market.
 It featured the rarest and highest condition cans known in the hobby.
 The banner below shows a small sampling of some of the wonderful cans in this collection.

-In early 2008, the Rob Skalla collection out of Kalamazoo, Michigan was consigned to Breweriana.com.
-Rob was a good friend of Breweriana.com's owner, Dan Morean, and it has been an honor assisting the Skalla family with the disposition of Rob's collection.
+The Rob Skalla collection out of Kalamazoo, Michigan in 2008.
 Rob collected top condition cans from all around the country, and was strongest in set cans, Michigan cans, and cans from Pacific Brewing in Oakland, California.
-Below are a few examples of some of the exceptional cans from the Skalla collection, including the 8oz Buccaneeer Stout, Glacier Beer annd Hollywood Ranch Market cans from Pacific Brewing, the finest Boston Light Ale J-Spout known, the best known Hop Gold Ye Old English Ale instructional, and one of very few clean Horluck's Vienna Export Beer instructionals.
+Below are a few examples of some of the exceptional cans, including the 8oz Buccaneeer Stout, Glacier Beer annd Hollywood Ranch Market cans from Pacific Brewing, the finest Boston Light Ale J-Spout known, the best known Hop Gold Ye Old English Ale instructional, and one of very few clean Horluck's Vienna Export Beer instructionals.

 In January, 2007, Breweriana.com purchased the Kevin Lilek instructional beer can collection out of Aurora, Illionois.
 This collection featured many rare flat tops with opening instructions, including an extensive collection of Krueger beer cans.
 The very rare, pre-tax Krueger Ale & Beer baldy set (the first set of beer cans distributed in the US) was in this collection.